sranins/BusinessApplication-ReleaseNotes/articles/Spring18/dynamics365-retail/globalization-retail-localization-india.md

 -   Return a transaction that has GST.

+> [!div class="mx-imgBorder"]
-![Example of a receipt from a taxable goods sale to an anonymous customer where the price includes GST ](media/globalization-retail-localization-india-1.png "Example of a receipt from a taxable goods sale to an anonymous customer where the price includes GST
+> ![Example of a receipt from a taxable goods sale to an anonymous customer where the price includes GST ](media/globalization-retail-localization-india-1.png "Example of a receipt from a taxable goods sale to an anonymous customer where the price includes GST
 ")
 <!-- IND_GST_ReceiptExample.png -->